zoekirsh/ruby-enumerables-array-count-lab-sfo01-seng-ft-111620/README.md

 ## Introduction

-One of the most commonly used enumerables happens to be one you might have already seen - `count`.
+One of the most commonly used Enumerables happens to be one you might have already seen - `count`.

 When dealing with `Array`s, we can use `count` to find the total number of